siegeon/magic.lambda.crypto/README.md

 a seed argument, the default seed should still be strong enough to avoid predictions.
 Internally all of these slots uses Bouncy Castle.

-A good strength, is considered to be 4096, which developers around the world feels are secure enough to avoid brute force _"guessing"_ of your private key.
+A good strength for an RSA key, is considered to be 4096, which developers around the world feels are secure enough to avoid brute force _"guessing"_ of your private key.
 If you're *very* paranoid, you might want to increase it to 8192, in addition to providing a manual salt as you create your keys.
+If you're just playing around with cryptography to learn the ideas, 1024 is probably more than enough.

 ### Cryptographically signing and verifying a message